 Your implants may be placed via incisions underneath the breast, in the breast crease, or around the pigmented area surrounding the nipple, known as the areola.
 The choice of location will depend on a variety of factors, including the type and size of the implant, implant placement location, and the preference of the patient and surgeon.
 You will know which incision will be used before your surgery as it will be discussed at your initial consultation.

-Women considering breast augmentation often come to their initial consultation with a host of concerns, which will be addressed by Dr. Lickstein at that first meeting.
+Women considering breast augmentation often come to their initial consultation with a host of concerns, which will be addressed by one of our surgeons at that first meeting.
 Some of those questions might include:

 Will I have Scars after the Procedure?

 Augmentation mammoplasty uses thin, well-placed incisions designed to limit visible scarring.
 However, scar formation varies based on the patient’s natural healing abilities.
 If you do develop scars after your surgery, it is likely they will fade considerably over time.
-Dr. Lickstein will provide you with detailed instructions on how to care for your incisions after surgery to minimize scarring as well.
+The doctors at Lickstein Plastic Surgery will provide you with detailed instructions on how to care for your incisions after surgery to minimize scarring as well.

 There is typically some discomfort after any surgical procedure, although the level of pain can vary considerably from surgery to surgery and patient to patient.
-Dr. Lickstein provides a numbing solution and oral pain medication to minimize discomfort in the days immediately following breast augmentation.
+Dr. Lickstein and Dr. Forleiter provide a numbing solution and oral pain medication to minimize discomfort in the days immediately following breast augmentation.
 Most patients find the pain only lasts a few days.